Persistent URL for this entry

 It is impossible to say now, or to give the name of individuals who idealised or conventionalised the Lotus, Acanthus, Honeysuckle or Iris, but in this young country of a little over a century's growth, a few of the artists' names may be mentioned who have introduced our native flora in decorative arts…Mr Lucien Henry, the first teacher in Art was par excellence a designer from nature…In Mr L Henry, Australia certainly had an artist possessing real genius, and his originality in design and other fields of fine and Applied Art will live long in the annals of New South Wales technical education.
 (His works) are a splendid proof of the fertility of his brain, for they cover original designs from our native fauna and flora in architecture, ironwork, wall-papers, glass, stained windows, jewellery, china, chandeliers, electric lights, tiles, horology &c.

-Henry's contribution to the development of an Australian style was most dramatically shown in his book Australian Decorative Arts .
+Henry's contribution to the development of an Australian style was most dramatically shown in the designs for his proposed book Australian Decorative Arts .
 Produced between 1889 and 1891, Henry's book was made up of 50 large format plates and 50 illustrations which he conceived as the foundation of a National School, and dedicated to the youth of Australasia.
 Henry's book recast many classical architectural forms, such as a Corinthian column capital into a lyrebird capital, and placed native plants and animals into traditional formats such as cabbage palm rosettes, waratah panels or kookaburra lamp stands.

 Henry also [media]produced a series of allegorical representations for medallions, reliefs and portrait busts.
 In his architectural work, he created two stained glass windows to grace the stairwells that flank the main hall in Sydney Town Hall in 1889.
 The north window shows a relatively traditional Captain Cook on board ship with telescope in hand.
 In the southern stairwell however, New South Wales is represented allegorically, draped in a Union Jack with a solar halo and headdress of rams' horns and wool.
 She holds a miner's lamp in one hand, representing the mineral wealth of the colony, and Neptune's trident, representing its maritime power, in her other hand.
 The side panels are decorated with waratahs, the stars of the Southern Cross, flannel flowers and firewheels.
 As well as the windows, the designs for the light fittings in the stairwells and the Main Gallery, which feature downswept waratahs, and the clerestory windows in the Main Hall are attributed to Henry.